 International Workshop on AI for Web Application Infrastructure and Cloud Platform Security (AWACS 2022)Co-located with the 9th European Conf.
-On Service-Oriented and Cloud Computing (ESOCC 2022) - 22 March 2022, Lutherstadt Wittenberg, Germany
+On Service-Oriented and Cloud Computing (ESOCC 2022) - Operated as online virtual conference, March 22nd to March 24th, 2022 (originally in Lutherstadt Wittenberg, Germany)

 In recent decades, cloud computing has enabled the rapid proliferation of web-based information systems that are delivered as services, eliminating the need to purchase and maintain expensive or sophisticated hardware for data storage and processing.
 Cloud computing systems have therefore minimized the upfront investment of service users while promising high availability, scalability, and elasticity on demand, as well as high levels of performance, fault tolerance, and security.

 Artificial intelligence (AI) and Machine Learning (ML) techniques can help DevOps and SecOps teams run cloud services and the underlying web-based information systems in a highly secure and efficient manner.
 They can gain an accurate and comprehensive understanding of security incidents along the entire system stack, such as unexpected application performance degradation due to network attacks or malicious end-user activity, and proactively initiate appropriate countermeasures.

 Current AI- and ML-based approaches and tools mainly focus on detecting and mitigating attacks in isolated technical domains and layers, while attacks on web-based services often leave traces throughout the system.
 AI-based cross-domain attack detection and orchestrated mitigation therefore have the potential to improve the capabilities of security and risk management systems overall.